MicrosoftDocs/customer-insights/ci-docs/audience-insights/custom-models.md

 Your workflow will be deleted.
 The [entity](entities.md) that was created when you created the workflow persists, and can be viewed from the **Entities** page.

+## Results

+Results from a workflow are stored in the entity configured during the Model Output Parameter phase.
+You can access this data through the entities page, or through API access.

+### API Access
+You can find more information on how to access the API here.
+For the specific OData query to get data from a custom model entity, use the following format:

+`https://api.ci.ai.dynamics.com/v1/instances/<your instance id>/data/<Custom model output entity name>%3Ffilter%3DCustomerId%20eq%20'<guid value>'`

+1. Replace `<your instance id>` with the instance ID of your Customer Insights instance.
+This can typically be found in the address bar of your browser when you're accessing Customer Insights.

+1. Replace `<Custom model output entity>` with the entity name you provided during the Model Output Parameters step of configuration

+1. Replace `<guid value>` with the Customer ID of the customer you'd like to access the record for.
+This can typically be found by finding the customer in the [customer profiles page](customer-profiles.md) and copying the guid of the customer in the CustomerID field.

+## Frequently Asked Questions

+1. Why can't I see my pipeline when setting up a Custom Model workflow?
+    - This is frequently caused by a misconfiguration of your pipeline.
+Ensure the [input parameter is configured](azure-machine-learning-experiments#dataset-configuration), and the [output datastore and path parameters](azure-machine-learning-experiments#import-pipeline-data-into-customer-insights) are also configured.

+1. You receive an error titled "Couldn't save intelligence workflow".
+    - This is typically caused by the user not having Owner or User Access Administrator privileges on the workspace.
+The user needs a higher level of permissions to enable Customer Insights to process the workflow as a service rather than using the user credentials for subsequent executions of the workflow.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]